Table of Contents [expand]

 Using a .gitignore file.

-Slug size
+Slug Size

-Your slug size is displayed at the end of a successful compile after the Compressing
+Your slug size is displayed at the end of a successful compile after the Compressing message.

-You can inspect the extracted contents of your slug with heroku run bash
+You can inspect the extracted contents of your slug with heroku run bash and by using commands such as ls and du.

 Here are some techniques for reducing slug size: